locize/blog/source/_posts/i18next-vue.md

 ## Formatting <a name="formatting"></a>

-Also [formatting](https://www.i18next.com/translation-function/formatting) can be done.
+Also, [formatting](https://www.i18next.com/translation-function/formatting) can be done.

 If you like to see how this works, have a look at [this section in that other blog post](../react-i18next/#formatting).

 ## Context <a name="context"></a>

-What about a specific greeting message based on the current day time? i.e. morning, evening, etc.
+What about a specific greeting message based on the current daytime? i.e. morning, evening, etc.
 This is possible thanks to the [context](https://www.i18next.com/translation-function/context) feature of i18next.

 If you like to see how this works, have a look at [this section in that other blog post](../react-i18next/#context).